 Our linguists have also identified one of the major secrets of how to speak Arabic: listening to native speakers in a natural setting.
 Because our brain is wired to absorb the information we hear, our experts made listening an essential part of learning Arabic.
 As a result, during all our lessons you will hear natives speak in Arabic clearly, correctly and in context.
 This way, you will pick up the natural Arabic pronunciation of core words effortlessly.

-Arabic is the 4th most spoken language worldwide, so you'll definitely have a lot to gain by learning conversational Arabic.
+Arabic is in top 5 most spoken languages worldwide, so you'll definitely have a lot to gain by learning conversational Arabic.
 For example, you'll be able to interact with people anytime you visit Saudi Arabia, Qatar or Bahrain.

 Wherever you plan to travel to Qatar, Oman or Saudi Arabia, speaking Arabic will enhance your experience significantly.
 You will be able to experience Arabic speaking countries like a native and have an authentic experience in the process.